 Baklava is a Greek dessert recipe that is drenched in sweet honey and crunchy in texture with the use of many layers of phyllo dough and walnuts.
 Many make baklava as a labor of love and deliver during the holiday season as a gift.
 Traditional baklava can last about a week at room temperature but can also be stored in the fridge or frozen for later enjoyment.
 Of course, this baklava ice cream will need to be frozen in an airtight container for best taste.
 Sealed properly it can last a month easy.
 However, I doubt it’ll be around long enough to test that theory.

-Nut substitutions for this Baklava Ice Cream
+Ingredients for Baklava Ice Cream

 You can go ahead and get creative with this ice cream.
 If you don’t have half and half of walnuts and pistachios, go ahead and use a full amount of what you do have.
 If you have neither of those on hand you can use hazelnuts or almonds for a similar taste and texture.
 Any mixture of those nuts will be delicious!